Norman Tolman: The Tolman Collection

-While working in Japan in the 1960s and 1970s, Tolman's love of Japanese prints saw him trade embassy work for art dealing.
-Founding The Tolman Collection of Tokyo alongside his wife Mary Tolman in 1972, with the purpose of introducing contemporary Japanese prints to a global audience.
+Tolman's love of Japanese prints saw him trade embassy work for art dealing.
+He founded The Tolman Collection of Tokyo alongside his wife Mary Tolman in 1972, with the purpose of introducing contemporary Japanese prints to a global audience.

 Before becoming leading publishers of contemporary Japanese prints, their first gallery was located in Suginami-ku, "with six prints by six artists".
 These artists were Funasaka Yoshisuke, Iwami Reika, Clifton Karhu, Miyashita Tokio, Yayanagi Go, and Tsubota Masahiko.

 During the gallery's founding period, Norman and Mary Tolman contributed weekly columns to the Mainichi Shimbun.
 Norman's column, titled Japanophiles, explored foreign enthusiasts of Japanese culture, while Mary's Behind the Scenes, offered insights into the Japanese art world.
 This developed into writing columns about artists like Shinoda Toko, with The Tolman Collection becoming her main dealer for over 40 years.
-Shinoda released more than 315 numbered editions exclusively for The Tolman Collection.
+Shinoda released more than 315 numbered editions exclusively for The Tolman Collection, and the gallery's sales of her paintings eventually numbered over a thousand.

-In the 1980s, the Tolmans relocated the gallery to a former ryotei in the Shibadaimon area of Minato-ku, where it has remained ever since.
+In the 1980s, the Tolmans relocated the gallery to a former ryotei in the Shibadaimon area of Minato-ku, where it still remains today.
+Over the following decades, the Tolmans traveled extensively and set up galleries across the world.
+At one point, The Tolman Collection had locations in Paris, London, Hong Kong, Singapore, Shanghai, and New York City.
 On the topic of The Tolman Collection, Tolman has said: "We do things in a Japanese way with an American undertone, and I think the combination is a successful one."